rwxrob/zet/20220412140945/README.md

 I am absolutely elated that this is the case give the fact that it will be compiled into so many binaries in the future.
 I would really love (out of morbid curiosity) to compare the huge Cobra code base.
-One thing I've learned, the more bloated and big, the worst the design.
+One thing I've learned, the more bloated and big, the worse the design.
 This minimal design coming out of Bonzai is so elegant I just cannot fucking believe it.
 Now that the completers are in their own modules, and we have the notion of a Conf and Vars "driver" for those that want it,